 From there you make your way to the Sacred Plaza to ascend to the Intihuatana pyramid.
 The Antihuatans pyramid is a stone that had a significant role in Incan Astrology.
 From the top of the pyramid, you will go down in the direction of the Sacred Rock.
 The Sacred Rock isn´t just an entrance to Huayna Picchu Mountain but it´s also a large formation where religious rituals where perfomed.
 Next, you will find the Three Gates, a set of buildings dedicated to the Inca elite.
-The three gates represent – the underground(Uku-Pacha), the heaven(Hanan-Pacha), the present (Kay-Pacha).
+The three gates represent – the underground(Uku-Pacha), the heaven(Hanan-Pacha), and the present (Kay-Pacha).
 You can only admire this site for a maximum of 20 minutes.

 Once finished you will continue to the Hall of Mirrors.
 The Hall of Mirrors is made up of water mirrors on the floor in the center of the room to reflect celestial phenomena.
 This site was designed for astronomical observation.
 Finally, you head to the Temple of the Condor.
 Representation of the condor is seen in the center of the ceremonial space, with the condor spreading its wings.
 Underground you will find passages related to the worship of water.
 This circuit is one of the best Machu Picchu tours available.
 Since it goes through the Inca citadel and its different sectors in depth.